jetbrains-academy/refactoring-java-course/RefactoringAndItsPurpose/CommonCodeIssuesAndTheirImpactOnCodeQuality/Theory/task.md

 # Task 1/2: Common code issues and their impact on code quality

-Martin Fowler introduced the **_code smell_** term, which indicates that code might have some issues or shortcomings in its implementation.
-That doesn’t necessarily mean that code has bugs, but the smell makes code understanding, developing, and maintenance much more complex.
+Martin Fowler introduced the term **_code smell_** to indicate potential issues or shortcomings in code implementation.
+That doesn’t necessarily mean that the code has bugs, but the smell makes code understanding, developing, and maintenance much more complex.

 Ignoring code smells leads to an increase of technical debt.
 Resolving code smells via